Zion Lutheran Hot Lunch Program

 In School Snacks and Parties

-Students are allowed to bring a 'healthy snack' for the classroom milk break.
+Students are allowed to bring a 'healthy snack' for a classroom break.
 For classroom parties and special events like birthdays, please remember that not all parties need cupcakes.
 Plan the event with your teacher.
 Zion maintains a separate health and wellness policy which is required of every school in the state.
 No child is to bring pop or candy for a snack or lunch or we could lose state funding for our lunch program.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.